arnosimons/arnosimons.github.io/projects/scratchbook.md

                             headerTitle = "(Only applies to orbits) Whether the scratch is a PURE or an IMPURE orbit, i.e. whether or not the backward motion perfectly mirrors the forward motion.";
                           else if (headerText == "OrbType2" )
                             headerTitle = "(Only applies to orbits) Names the CURVE-SHAPE of the orbit, e.g. S-CURVED, TAZER or PHANTAZM.";
-                          else if (headerText == "OrbType3" )
-                            headerTitle = "(Only applies to orbits) Names the CLASS OF SCRATCHES used in the orbit, e.g. FLARE-ORBIT, TEAR-ORBIT, or MIXED-ORBIT.";
                           else if (headerText == "#Els" )
                             headerTitle = "The number of ELEMENTS the scratch is composed of.";
                           else if (headerText == "Formula" )